nolepointer/SecretFunction/README.md

     $ javac *.java

-Now run the driver class with one argument N, with N representing all combinations of prime numbers less than N
+To run the driver class call the java function as shown below with one argument N. N represents the upper limit on the value of the generated prime numbers.

     $ java AdditiveFunctionTesterDriver 100
     $ Secret is an additive function!